Congratulations on purchasing a new bike from Kinetik Cycles!

 First Tune-up: Detailed Tune-up should be done after about the first 10-15 hours of riding.
 This service will be free of charge the first time.
 New bikes have a wear-in period and everything should be checked, torqued and adjusted.
 You will need to leave your bike with us for at least a day or two so we can thoroughly inspect everything.
 Please email or call us to make an appointment.

-Limited Lifetime Service: This service is comprised of the Essential Tune-up for the life of the bicycle to the original owner during stipulated months.
-The free service is applicable between the months Sept.1st - March 31st.
-We added this date stipulation to encourage customers to bring their bikes in for a free service during our non-peak months.
+1 year Goodwill Service: This service is comprised of the Essential Tune-up for 1 year from the purchase date to the original owner.
 Should a bike need any service/parts beyond what the Essential Tune offers; this will be at cost to the customer.
 In the case that a more comprehensive service package is requested/required the value of the Essential tune will be discounted from the price.

-Service Appointment: Please email [email protected] or call 604-939-2447 in a week advance to book an appointment especially during busy months (March-October)
+Service Appointment: Please email [email protected] in a week advance to book an appointment especially during busy months (March-October)

 Need more information?